Scaly Skin: Expert Tips For Treating And Preventing

 Since scaly skin can be a sign of many skin and health conditions, the best thing to do is give your doctor or dermatologist a call first.

 And if your flaky skin is due to dryness or eczema, turn to the tips we mentioned in this article along with your dermatologist’s recommendations.

-Whether your skin is simply dry or eczema-prone (or both!), your delicate skin will appreciate gentle, natural, and hypoallergenic products, like Sensitive Skin Fragrance Free Daily Hydra Therapy Lotion, Lavender Dream™ Plant Based Hand Soap, and Sensitive Skin Fragrance Free Hydra Therapy Face & Body Wash.
+Whether your skin is simply dry or eczema-prone (or both!), your delicate skin will appreciate gentle products, like Sensitive Skin Fragrance Free Daily Hydra Therapy Lotion, Lavender Dream™ Plant Based Hand Soap, and Sensitive Skin Fragrance Free Hydra Therapy Face & Body Wash.

 With the right care, you’ll soon be saying “sayonara” to your scaly skin!